ilios/user-guide/dashboard/icons-explained.md

 ---
 description: >-
   This section of the guide is designed for Learners (students) to help explain icons you will see within the Ilios application as you use it.
-This may not include all icons yet but will soon.
 ---

 # Icons Explained